medaros/simplePHPMailApi/README.md

 ![alt text](https://raw.githubusercontent.com/medaros/simplePHPMailApi/master/simplephpmailapi_logo.png)
 ## simplePHPMailApi
--A simple api that checks contact form parameters and sends a mail using php built-in mail function
+A simple api that checks contact form parameters and sends a mail using php built-in mail function

 ## How to install
--To start using this api need to extract the .zip on your server.
+To start using this api need to extract the .zip on your server.

 ## How it works
--This API handle only data sent using POST requests only.
+This API handle only data sent using POST requests only.
--It checks if all parametres of the inccoming post request match with the array **$request** elements :
+It checks if all parametres of the inccoming post request match with the array **$request** elements :

 ```php
 // required and authorized parameteres